ChefFurs/cheffurs.github.io/_posts/2015-05-08-lazy-mans-knife-block.markdown

 ---
 # Lazy Mans `knife-block`
 Manage multiple chef orgs/servers?
 Can't be bothered with the pain of installing a whole gem?
-Add this to your knife.rb:
+Want this all exposed by a shell variable for prompt hotness?
+In your `.chef/knife.rb`:

 ```
 organization = ENV['CHEF_ENV'] || "a-sane-default"